mamedev/mame/src/osd/sdl/README_SDL20.txt

 Basic usage examples:

-X11/opengl: ./mamed -video sdl13 -rd opengl mario DFB/DFB:    ./mamed -video sdl13 -rd directfb mario WIN32/opengl ./mamed -video sdl13 -rd opengl mario
+X11/opengl: ./mamed -video sdl13 -rd opengl mario DFB/DFB:    ./mamed -video sdl13 -vd directfb -rd directfb mario

 The performance of the directfb driver depends on the combined support of the kernel framebuffer driver and the directfb driver.